BlogMarket Research

 Some companies have thousands of likes on Facebook and followers on Twitter.
 Does it mean they have many visitors and customers?
 Not necessarily.
 It often means they just spend lots of time developing a social media presence.
 More reliable data is needed to figure out how popular your competitors are.

 One of the metrics that are easy to check and gives you a lot of information is traffic to the website.
-Not only numbers are important but also trends – some competitors might be not popular at the moment but traffic growing 50% a month shows that they might kick your ass in a few months.
+Not only numbers are important but also trends – some competitors might not be popular at the moment but traffic growing 50% a month shows that they might kick your ass in a few months.

 collect and analyze customer feedback banner